-In addition to the Transportation Management Association discussed in Section 2.0, this Plan proposes the establishment of a private non-profit Downtown Columbia Partnership (DCP) organization to carry out important services and community functions in Downtown Columbia.
-The mission of the Downtown Partnership will be to promote economic development in Downtown Columbia, market and promote Downtown Columbia and its businesses, promote public safety; educate and provide security patrols; provide outreach to at-risk populations; implement downtown beautification and maintenance projects, cultural arts programs, sustainability programs; and to coordinate the programming of public spaces in Downtown Columbia.
+This Plan proposes the establishment of the Downtown Columbia Partnership (DCP), an independent nonprofit organization, to carry out important services and community functions in Downtown Columbia.
+The mission of the Downtown Partnership will include supporting transportation initiatives as described in Section 2.4 and in the feasibility study of the Downtown Columbia Circulator Shuttle.
+Its mission will also include marketing and promoting Downtown Columbia and its businesses; promoting public safety and providing security patrols; implementing downtown beautification and maintenance projects; initiating and sponsoring cultural arts programs and sustainability programs; and coordinating with the Columbia Association for programming public spaces.

-It is envisioned the Downtown Partnership would be organized as a Section 501(c) (3) nonprofit corporation.
-The Downtown Partnership would be managed by a Board of Directors that could be comprised of representatives of the County, General Growth Properties, the Columbia Association and other representatives of businesses and individuals living within Columbia.
+It is envisioned the Downtown Columbia Partnership would be an independent nonprofit organization.
+The Downtown Columbia Partnership would be managed by a Board of Directors that could be comprised of representatives of the County, General Growth Properties, the Columbia Association and other representatives of businesses and individuals living within Columbia.
 The Downtown Partnership would be established prior to issuance of the first building permit under this Plan.